 While it has high GPA requirements and a fairly low acceptance rate, students who meet or exceed the application expectations have a fair chance of getting into BU.
 If you complete all aspects of your application to the best of your ability, you’ll surely strengthen your chances!

-To demonstrate this, you should take challenging courses throughout high school and maintain a high GPA.
+You should take challenging courses throughout high school and maintain a high GPA.
 In particular, you should have a GPA of 3.9 to be considered an attractive candidate.

 Previously, SAT/ACT scores were considered to be the best predictors of students’ academic potential to thrive in higher education.
 However, as more data came out suggesting these tests largely excluded minorities, universities and colleges began becoming test-optional to diversify and expand their applicant pool.